Expert Advice On Improving Your Home

 • Brush guards are made of large brush bristles that partially obstruct your gutters, catching debris while allowing water to pass through.
 On average, you can expect to spend $4.04 per linear foot for brush guards.

-• Mesh guards have smaller holes than screen guards and similarly block debris while letting water filter through.
-Mesh gutter guards are durable and encourage debris to slide off rather than sit on your gutters.
-On average, you can expect to spend $4.08 per linear foot for mesh guards.
+• Mesh guards have smaller holes than screen guards and similarly stop debris while allowing water to filter through.
+Mesh gutter guards are durable and encourage debris to slide off rather than sit on top of your gutters.
+On average, you can expect to pay $4.08 per linear foot for mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.